can charcoal ashes make my dog sick?

-If an intestinal obstruction doesn’t cause outright harm to a pet, there are some dangerous toxins found in the ashes.
+If an intestinal obstruction doesn’t cause outright harm to a pet, there are some dangerous toxins found in the grill ashes.
 Potassium, sulfur oxides, petroleum, lighter fluids, borax and sodium nitrate may be found in certain charcoal residues and can cause severe illness in pets.
 As the charcoal burns, other compounds may be formed in the ash causing unknown harm.

 So why would a dog eat ashes?

 I suspect most dogs gobble grill garbage because it tastes or smells good, at least to them.
 As ridiculous as it sounds, my guess is some of the fats, fragments and flavors drip down onto the charcoal, spreading deceitful deliciousness onto a powdery puddle.
 A curious canine takes a little lick and gets caught up in the affair.
 If no one steps in, that old hound may devour enough ash to cause grave complications.

 What should I do if my dog eats charcoal ashes?

 Returning to the original question, my answer is your dog will probably be just fine after chowing on a teensy amount of ash.
 Chances are those few morsels of soot aren’t going to cause any medical issues.